gourav8jain/ai-agent-pr-review-azuredevops/README.md

 ## How It Works

-1. **Discovery**: The agent polls Azure DevOps for active pull requests
+1. **Discovery**: The agent polls Azure DevOps for active pull requests in the current sprint only
 2. **Analysis**: For each new PR:
    - Fetches file changes
    - Gets the diff between source and target branches